space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 ## Overview

+### backend

+this section is a stub, BallisticAmmoProvider, MagazineAmmoProvider and ChamberMagazineAmmoProvider all feed bullets into guns and would probably be better separated for ECS.

 ### Mechanical Guns

 Right now, both ballistic and energy weapons point at enemies and do damage.
 There *are* some implications that differentiate ballistic and energy weapons like projectile speed and ignoring windows, but these differences aren't very significant.